macreiben-dev/talks/README.md

-# talks
+# Talks

-The talks I made
+Here are the talks I made during my missions.

+Feel free to download ;).

+Mac.